vmware-archive/liota/README.md

 ## Liota – Future Enhancements
 Toward the goal of ubiquity for liota we plan to include the following enhancements:
-* Enhancements for SI Units support in liota specifically for IoT
 * Full support for IEEE 1451, Electronic Transducer Data Sheets
 * Support for MQTT and CoAP as transports
 * A mechanism for IoT Edge Systems to create planet-wide unique identifiers (possibly based on the blockchain mechanism)